Biomarkers play an important role in biomedical innovation, especially in (cost) effective diagnostics and therapy.

 - the preparation and validation of POC (by the sickbed) diagnostics platform

-Participants: Semmelweis University, Faculty of Medicine, Institute of Laboratory Medicine (Barna Vásárhelyi), Faculty of Pharmacy, Institute of Organic Chemistry (Gellért Karvaly, Péter Mátyus).
+Participants: Semmelweis University, Faculty of Medicine, Institute of Laboratory Medicine (Barna Vásárhelyi), Faculty of Pharmaceutical Sciences, Institute of Organic Chemistry (Gellért Karvaly, Péter Mátyus).

 Microperimetry: Clinical System Integration project